-The sequence of issuing RDSFDP instruction is CS# goes low→send RDSFDP instruction (5Ah)→send 3 address bytes on SI pin→send 1 dummy byte on SI pin→read SFDP code on SO→to end RDSFDP operation can use CS# to high at any time during data out.
+The sequence of issuing RDSFDP instruction is same as FAST_READ: CS# goes low→send RDSFDP instruction (5Ah)→send 3 address bytes on SI pin→send 1 dummy byte on SI pin→read SFDP code on SO→to end RDSFDP operation can use CS# to high at any time during data out.

-SFDP is a standard of JEDEC, JESD216, v1.0.
+SFDP is a standard of JEDEC.
+JESD216, v1.0.